 As many of you know, the SAT underwent a huge redo in March of 2016.
-The administrators changed a number of aspects of the exam, including the formatting and content.
+The College Board changed a number of aspects of the exam, including the formatting, content, and timing.
 However, is the new SAT easier than the old SAT?
 In many ways, it is.

 No More Subject Jumping

 In prior editions of the multiple-choice section of the SAT, the different subjects jumbled together.
-You may have a few questions in math and then a few on reading.
-It required you to shift your mind set from subject to subject, which may have hurt a few test-takers, especially those who had issues with time management.
+You may have one small section focus on math, the next reading, and then back to math.
+It required you to shift your mindset from subject to subject, which may have hurt a few test-takers, especially those who had issues with time management.
 The new SAT has dedicated sections for each subject, so you can focus on one area at a time.

 No More Obscure Vocabulary Words

 Vocabulary words that weren’t extremely common in daily use were also a major part of the previous SAT, and one many students worried about.
 The SAT presented vocab without context.
-It was difficult if it was a word you had never come across prior.
+It was difficult if it was a word you had never come across prior and students had to memorize hundreds of new words just for the SAT.
 The new version of the test uses more common words that are still challenging, but also allows you to see each word in context.

 The Essay is Now Optional

-In addition to the subjects being put into sections, the essay is now an optional part of the new SAT.
-In prior test versions, the essay portion was mandatory and also supplied students with very little time to complete the section (only 25 minutes!).
-If you choose to take the essay on your SAT, you will have 50 minutes to complete it.
+In addition to the subjects being put into more organized sections, the essay is now an optional part of the new SAT.
+In prior test versions, the essay portion was mandatory.
+It also supplied students with very little time to complete the section (only 25 minutes!).
+If you choose to take the essay on your SAT, you will have 50 minutes to complete it, and you’ll have to pay a bit more to take it.

 The Writing Section Is Easier to Understand